-At the School of Journalism, we know it’s hard to juggle employment with your studies.
-Which is why we’re the only journalism degree offering £1,000 paid placement or £1,000 towards a journalism project each summer of your studies*.
-Over the course of your degree that’s a whopping £3,000 towards your studies.
+At the School of Journalism we know it’s hard to juggle employment with your studies.
+Which is why we’re the only multimedia journalism degree offering up to £1,000 paid journalism placement or up to £1,000 towards a journalism project each summer of your studies*.

-We’re offering you the opportunity to pitch to us how you would spend the £1,000 and if we like the idea, the money’s yours and we’ll provide support and guidance along the way.
+We’re offering you the opportunity to pitch to us how you would spend up to £1,000 and if we like the idea, the money’s yours and we’ll provide support and guidance along the way.

-Throughout June, July or August, you’ll have the opportunity to undertake work experience for one month with either Mancunian Matters or another journalism placement we’ll source for you – and we’ll pay you £1,000 each year.
+Throughout June, July or August, you’ll have the opportunity to undertake work experience for one month at a journalism placement of your choosing – and you can pitch up to £1,000 to cover the cost.